Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Most important, perhaps, is a practice often called "lessons learned," or retrospectives.
 Retrospectives help us avoid repeating our own mistakes — or the mistakes of others.
 Although widely used in the lower reaches of the org chart, they are much less common at high levels.
 Why do you suppose that is?
 Could it be that requiring self-examination of others is easier than asking it of oneself?

 Which of these practices do you recognize in the decision-making process of your own organization?
 Which are absent from it?
-First in this series Go to top Top Next issue: Seventeen Guidelines About Workplace Bullying Next Issue
+Deciding to Change: Trusting First issue in this series Go to top Top Next issue: Seventeen Guidelines About Workplace Bullying Next Issue

 101 Tips for Managing ChangeIs your organization embroiled in Change?
 Are you managing a change effort that faces rampant cynicism, passive non-cooperation, or maybe even outright revolt?
 Read 101 Tips for Managing Change to learn how to survive, how to plan and how to execute change efforts to inspire real, passionate support.
 Order Now!